Pbihao/pbihao.github.io/_pages/about.md

 ======
 Hi!
 I am Bohao Peng.
 Thank you for visiting my personal website.

 I am a second-year Ph.D student from the Department of Computer Science and Engineering, the Chinese University of Hong Kong (CUHK), supervised by Dr. [Jiaya Jia](https://jiaya.me/home) and Dr. [Ming-Chang Yang](https://www.cse.cuhk.edu.hk/~mcyang/).
-Before that, I obtained my Bachelor of Computer Science from Harbin Institute of Technology, Shenzhen (HITsz), supervised by Dr. [Jingyong Su](https://faculty.hitsz.edu.cn/sujingyong).
+I obtained my Bachelor of Computer Science from Harbin Institute of Technology, Shenzhen (HITsz), supervised by Dr. [Jingyong Su](https://faculty.hitsz.edu.cn/sujingyong).

+Before that, I widely participate in various programming contests, developing a strong interest in traditional algorithms and data structures.
+I have won gold and silver medals multiple times in contests such as [ICPC](https://icpc.global/) and [CCPC](https://ccpc.io/).
+And I have contributed to supporting these contests as both the technical director and a volunteer.

 My recent research interest is in controllable generation.
 Additionally, I have worked on several projects involving image segmentation.